-Please refer to NWACC Policy 4008.2 Golden Age Waiver for additional details.
+Refer to NWACC Golden Age Waiver Policy (4008.2) for additional details.

 In-District Teacher Waiver

 Northwest Arkansas Community College will waive up to three hours of credit course tuition per term for students who are currently employed as full-time Arkansas certified teachers in the Bentonville or Rogers School districts.